StudyFrenchSpanish

 10. IGNOU (School of Foreign Languages)

-Students interested in pursuing Korean Language courses in IGNOU can seek admission for a Certificate in Korean Language & Culture Programme (CKCL) through Distance Learning.
+Students interested in pursuing Korean Language courses at IGNOU can apply for admission to the Certificate in Korean Language & Culture Programme (CKCL) through Distance Learning.

-The CKLC aims at people who want to acquire basic level communication skills in Korean.
+The CKLC aims to help people acquire basic communication skills in Korean.

 Address: SoFL, 15-D, 1st Floor, IGNOU, Maidan Garhi, New Delhi.